 The downside is the learning curve and performance.
 With so many options available, it can be a little bit hard to navigate and will take some time to learn and get used to.
 In addition to that, the performance can suffer as well.

 It’s mostly about personal preference but overall we like Astra’s customizer more than OceanWP, mostly due to its usability.
-However, in terms of available options, OceanWP far surpasses Astra’s.
-From a feature standpoint, OceanWP definitely comes out on top.
+Improvements in recent Astra versions make it slicker and easier to use while packing even more potential.

 The speed and performance of your website are extremely important.
-Your audience will leave and probably will never come back to your website again if it takes it forever to load.
+Your audience expects a fast experience and any delay can impact your popularity.

-Thankfully, both Astra and OceanWP are well-optimized and built to ensure blazing fast load times and performance.
+Thankfully, when comparing Astra vs OceanWP, both are well-optimized and built to ensure blazing fast load times.